 Still well-padded with muesli from the hotel room, we had coffee only, but bought a baguette for later.
 There were plenty of local people, mostly men, lounging about at the other tables.
 Our map showed a little road going up this side of the river, then crossing both the river and the highway to arrive at Soubès and join the GR71 going off to the north.

 It looked like very good walkers’ way and we asked a leathery fellow at a nearby table to point out how to find it.
-“Ah, le vieux chemin de Poujols”, he said knowingly, and told us to turn left before the bridge, 50 m after the boulangerie visible down the street.
+“Ah, le vieux chemin de Poujols”, he said knowingly, and told us to turn left before the bridge, 50 m after another boulangerie visible down the street.

 We set off optimistically but did not find the turn-off.
 Certainly there was no sign to Poujols and by the time we realised we had missed it, we were approaching the bridge, where there was only a dead-end access road to a few houses.